 Interest Rate in Chile averaged 4.35 percent from 1995 until 2021, reaching an all time high of 14 percent in September of 1998 and a record low of 0.50 percent in July of 2009.
 This page provides - Chile Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Chile Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Interest Rate in Chile is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Chile to stand at 0.50 in 12 months time.
-In the long-term, the Chile Interest Rate is projected to trend around 1.00 percent in 2022 and 1.50 percent in 2023, according to our econometric models.
+Interest Rate in Chile is expected to be 2.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Chile Interest Rate is projected to trend around 3.00 percent in 2022, according to our econometric models.